surveycto/scto-encryption/docs/quick_start.md

 * This example path is for MacOS and Linux.
 On Windows, use two backslashes `\\` instead of a single forward slash (Windows uses backslashes in folder paths, but backslashes are also used by Python, so the double-backslash means to use an actual backslash).
 Here is an example file path:<br>
 `C:\\Users\\surveycto.user\\Documents\\my_key.pem`<br>
 Consult your operating system's operating manual as required.
+* When specifying the path, for consistent results, use the absolute path (i.e. the path from the root of your system, e.g. `C:\\` on Windows), as opposed to the relative path (the path relative to the Python file).
 * Keep this file secure, since it will be used to both encrypt and decrypt your data.
 We recommend you don't back it up to the cloud.
 Safeguard this key; for example, consider storing it as a secure note in a password manager.

 ## Encrypting a CSV file